abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 we resist picking them up and running with them all the time.

-As we go about our day, we need to look at the nature of our impressions—to look at the contact, the feelings, and the way moods want us to go—and stop ourselves from giving in to them.
+As we go about our day, we need to look at the nature of our impressions---to look at the contact, the feelings, and the way moods want us to go---and stop ourselves from giving in to them.
 We have to be willing to look closely at moods and challenge them.
 With peaceful moods, for instance, if we get what we want and things go the way we prefer, that's not very stable, that's no refuge at all.
-The refuge is in *sati-paññā*—mindfulness and wisdom*.* We use sati-paññā to cultivate truth-discerning awareness at all times.
+The refuge is in *sati-paññā*---mindfulness and wisdom*.* We use sati-paññā to cultivate truth-discerning awareness at all times.
 We know our moods, we know their arising and their fading away.
 Whether they are pleasant or unpleasant, we don't get caught by them nor do we follow them, we learn to relinquish this tendency of mind.